 There is no randomized trial studying radiotherapy in superficial (subcutaneous) sarcomas.
-The evidence regarding the indication for radiotherapy in this disease category was derived from 3 retrospective studies (9, 11, 12) [2c].
+The evidence regarding the indication for radiotherapy in this disease category was derived from 4 retrospective studies (9, 12, 13) (10)[2c].

-The first comprised 129 patients with subcutaneous sarcoma diagnosed between 1964-1985 in Sweden, and showed that only 7% of the high-grade tumors recurred locally after wide local excision without radiotherapy
+The first comprised 129 patients with subcutaneous sarcoma diagnosed between 1964-1985 in Sweden, and showed that only 7% of the high-grade tumours recurred locally after wide local excision without radiotherapy (12) [2c].

-(11) [2c].
 The second study reported results from 622 consecutive, surgically treated superficial soft tissue sarcoma patients that were treated with surgery and selective radiotherapy.
 The incidence of local recurrence and metastasis was 9% and 12%, respectively.
-Factors that affected survival and local recurrence were tumor size, age and tumor grade.
+Factors that affected survival and local recurrence were tumor size, age and tumour grade.
 Clear surgical margins were correlated to lower risk for local recurrence and selected patients benefited from adjuvant radiotherapy.
-The authors concluded that surgery with adequate surgical margins is adequate, whereas radiotherapy has a secondary role and may be used in selected patients (12) [2b].
-The third study is the Scandinavian database study mentioned earlier (9) [2c] and summarized in table 1.
-It confirmed that surgery with wide margin alone is optimal treatment enough for superficial sarcomas with 86% 5-year local control rate.
+The authors concluded that surgery with adequate surgical margins is adequate, whereas radiotherapy has a secondary role and may be used in selected patients (13) [2b].
+The third study is the Scandinavian database study mentioned earlier (9) [2c] and summarized in Table 1.
+It confirmed that surgery with a wide margin alone is optimal treatment enough for superficial sarcomas with a 86% 5-year local control rate.
 The study showed however that surgery alone is not satisfactory if the margins were less than wide and confirmed the value of adjuvant radiotherapy in improving local control rate in these cases.
+The latest study is a retrospective cohort of 300 patients with superficial STS.
+Local recurrence-free survival was significantly better in high grade tumours regardless of size, for close margins (<5mm)(10).
+Especially in superficial tumours with histologies with infiltrative growth, such as myxofibrosarcoma, radiotherapy can reduce the risk of relapse (14) based on retrospective evidence.

-Based on the retrospective studies (9) [2c], (11, 12) [2b], and other reviews (13-15) [2b] the recommendation for radiotherapy of superficial sarcomas is estimated to be strength B.
+Based on the retrospective studies (9) [2c], (10, 12, 13) [2b], and other reviews (15-17) [2b] the recommendation for radiotherapy of superficial sarcomas is estimated to be strength B.